| | | | |

 Many will often hang out near the taverns or at the Palace Green.
 My favorite one is the young George Washington.

-The Great Hopes Plantation is a recreation of an 18th-century tobacco plantation.
-Learn the tobacco crop’s importance, and hear working farmers’ stories.
+The Great Hopes Plantation – Do your kids want to see a re-creation of an 18th-century tobacco plantation?
+Learn the tobacco crop’s importance, and hear the working farmers’ stories.

 Participate in an Auction in Colonial Williamsburg

-On some afternoons, an auctioneer sells wares to the highest bidder.
-It is an interactive event that even kids can participate in.
+On some afternoons, an auctioneer sells wares to the highest bidder in an interactive event that even kids can participate in.

 Go Shopping